Hyperlocal environmental sensing

-Pollution is something most urban residents experience regularly, but because it’s largely unseen and we lack sensors to help inform us it has become something of a “silent killer”.
-Poor air quality for instance, is linked to a number of serious health ailments, including heart and lung disease, as well as issues like asthma aggravation, the World Health Organization estimates that 91% of the world’s population live in places where air quality exceeds guideline limits.
+Pollution is something most residents of cities experience regularly, but few cities have the tools to track pollution in real time or at the neighborhood scale.
 With Project Eclipse, Urban Innovation presents a full stack – from sensors to analytics-sensing platform for cities.
-The goal is a radical increase (10x – 100x) in the geographic granularity of environmental sensing in cities in support of a variety of public health scenarios, starting with air quality.
+The goal is a radical increase (10x – 100x) in the geographic and temporal granularity of environmental sensing in cities in support of a variety of public health scenarios, starting with air quality.

 Custom hardware: Air Quality (Pro II)

-Eclipse sensors are custom designed, from the electrical engineering, firmware to the enclosure, and calibrated in our hardware lab at Microsoft Research in Redmond.
+Eclipse solar powered sensors are custom designed, from the electrical engineering, firmware to the enclosure, and calibrated in our hardware lab at Microsoft Research in Redmond.
 The air quality sensors measure CO, NO2, SO2, and O3, as well as PM 1, PM 2.5, and PM 10, along with temperature, humidity and pressure.
 Data is uploaded using cellular LTE-M technology directly to an Azure data stack.
-The devices take sensor readings at 60 second and 15 minute intervals, powered by solar the devices run perpetually.
+The devices take sensor readings at 60-second and 15-minute intervals, powered by solar the devices run perpetually.